 All the Little Children came from my early years of motherhood, when I got side-swiped by the judgmental discourse that rages in the media and online—and sometimes between mothers in the real world!
 All the self-righteous commentary made me feel like I was failing (looking back, I was doing fine as a mother, and I did even better when I stopped trying to be as perfect as all the people on the Internet).
 The continual criticism is pernicious, and I really think there’s been a glitch in the feminist matrix that’s let our generation of mothers down in this respect.
 Anyway, I set out to write all this into a character, the type of person who would be fodder for a capricious media; the press would either hail Marlene as a “superwoman example-to-us-all” or condemn her as “egocentric”.

-The second novel (due 2018, title TBC) draws on my experience as an expatriate.
+The second novel, The Trailing Spouse, draws on my experience as an expatriate.
 I left the UK in 2002 and since then I’ve made five inter-continental moves to follow my husband’s job.
 It’s a great lifestyle and my career in journalism means I’ve always been able to work, but my husband holds the all-important work permit.
 So my dependence goes beyond simply financial: my right to reside in the same country as my kids depends on him, as well as my right to work, and even signing a contract for a mobile phone requires his permission!
 So again, I wrote this frustration into a character in order to explore the potential impact that the loss of independence might have on a person’s psyche.
 Happily, neither my husband nor I struggle with expat life as much as my characters do!

 What kind of books do you read and who are your favourite authors?